 Structures permitted by right.
 A structure denoted by the letter “A” in Appendix I, Table B: Site Requirements by District in any district is a structure permitted by right, provided that all other requirements of state law and this ordinance have been met and provided that a building permit has been issued in accordance with Section 17-2090: Administration and Enforcement.
 The intent is to allow the construction of structures that promote the development of each district.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Site Requirements